 Note that the data are stored in the wide form, i.e., repeated measurments are represented by additional columns in the data frame.

-J. Proudfoot, D. Goldberg and A. Mann (2003).
-Computerised, interactive, multimedia CBT reduced anxiety and depression in general practice: A RCT.
-Psychological Medicine, 33, 217-227.
+J. Proudfoot, D. Goldberg, A. Mann, B. S. Everitt, I. Marks and J. A. Gray, (2003).
+Computerized, interactive, multimedia cognitive-behavioural program for anxiety and depression in general practice.
+Psychological Medicine, 33(2), 217-227.